-Marriott International Inc. (MAR) was sued for $75 million by the owner of the Eden Roc Renaissance Hotel in Miami Beach over accusations the hospitality company mismanaged the hotel.
+Marriott International Inc. (MAR:US) was sued for $75 million by the owner of the Eden Roc Renaissance Hotel in Miami Beach over accusations the hospitality company mismanaged the hotel.

 Eden Roc LLLP accused Bethesda, Maryland-based Marriott and its Renaissance Hotel Management unit of “gross mismanagement” after it invested more than $300 million in the hotel, including a $240 million renovation, according to the complaint filed today in New York State Supreme Court in Manhattan.

 Marriott flooded the hotel with discount bookings for years, the complaint alleges.
 As a result, the hotel generated a “mere fraction” of the $30 million in profit projected for 2011 and the $35 million forecast for 2012, according to the suit.

 “In the face of Renaissance’s failures, Eden Roc has quite literally shoveled money into the project to make up for Renaissance’s incompetence,” Eden Roc said in the complaint.
 “And while Eden Roc loses its shirt, Renaissance and its parent company and guarantor, Marriott International, have lined their pockets with management fees.”

 The 21-floor, 631-room art deco hotel, located on Millionaire’s Row in Miami Beach, opened in 1956 and has hosted celebrities including Elizabeth Taylor, Katherine Hepburn and Humphrey Bogart, according to its website.